Getting into a leadership position can be difficult.

 Hillary’s Clinton coarse voice BTW is one of the reasons she has lots.

-And the more it corrupts you, the worst leader you become and the harder it is to remain in power -as it should be!-.
+And the more it corrupts you, the worst leader you become and the harder it is to remain in power.

-It’s your duty as a leader to develop the mental check-and-balances that make sure you stay grounded and never forget that leadership is, ultimately, about responsibility.
+It’s your duty as a leader to develop the mental checks-and-balances that make sure you stay grounded and never forget that good leadership is, ultimately, about responsibility.

 Never grow entitled to power: that’s the easiest way to make people resent you and force you out of office.

-You must earn the trust of the people you lead and always remind yourself that you are there to serve.
+You must earn the trust and love of the people you lead and always remind yourself that you are there to serve.

 That’s the mindset that will bring you love, fame and long-lasting power (and, incidentally, also make for a better world).